DavRack/skr/README.md

     .
 ```

-The H J K L as arrows example would look like this on the config file:
+The HJKL example would be written like this:

 ```shell
 NewLayer -> CapsLock